-And with the wealth of medium-downforce autodromes cropping up everywhere, it remains the only circuit on this year’s calendar where a truly low-downforce set-up is required.
-If your is not slippery in a straight line and blessed with plenty of grunt from its engine, then you are in for a weekend of pain.
+And with the wealth of medium-downforce autodromes cropping up everywhere, it remains the only circuit left where a truly low-downforce set-up is required.

 This pistol-shaped circuit is essentially a series of high-speed blasts punctuated by chicanes and some wickedly quick corners such as the Curva Grande, Lesmo corners and the Parabolica.

 However, the current version is a vastly emasculated form of its original incarnation, which was virtually flat out.
 Back then, the cars would trail each other in huge slipstreaming packs, and the races during that era often featured some of the highest average speeds, and closest race finishes, of the era.